 Introduction

 This report provides total catch estimates from the Alaska Regional Office Catch Accounting System (CAS), based on landings, fishery observations, and other data sources.
 Fishery observations and biological samples are collected by the North Pacific Groundfish Observer Program and the Alaska Fisheries Science Center (AFSC) Fishery Monitoring and Analysis program (FMA).
 A description of the observer strata is in the “Additional Information” section at the end of this document.
 More details are available in the North Pacific Groundfish Observer Program Annual Deployment Plans and Annual Reports produced by the FMA.
 All CAS and observer data were queried through the AKFIN database.

-The goals of this report are to present how much of the sablefish stock catch was observed by the North Pacific Observer Program and how many biological samples were collected by observers by Fishery Management Plan Subareas and gear types.
+The goals of this report are to present how much of the sablefish stock catch was observed by the North Pacific Observer Program and how many biological samples were collected by observers by Fishery Management Plan Subareas and gear types since observer restructuring.
 The total catch of the stock by area and gear is reported in Figure 1 and Table 1.
-First, the vessel is assigned to an observer stratum in the Observer Deployment and Declare System (ODDS).
-Figure 3 summarizes how much catch was from trips assigned to each observer stratum, including partial coverage, electronic monitoring (EM) partial coverage, full coverage, or no coverage.
+First, the trip is assigned to an observer stratum in the Observer Deployment and Declare System (ODDS).
+Figures 2 and 3 summarize how much catch was from trips assigned to each observer stratum in ODDS, including partial coverage, electronic monitoring (EM) partial coverage, full coverage, or no coverage.
 This is a representation of how much catch was attributed to trips in each stratum in ODDS and not how much catch was actually observed.

-Table XX summarizes how much of the catch was actually covered by observers or EM, as a percent of total catch.
-To see the actual catch with observer and EM coverage and the proportions of the catch with coverage in more detail, Figure 4 includes the coverage by gear type and area.
+Table 2 summarizes how much of the catch in recent years was actually covered by observers or EM, as a percent of total catch.
+Figures 4 and 5 show the actual catch with observer and EM coverage and the proportions of the catch with coverage in more detail, for all years by area and gear..
 The proportions for each cell are calculated using the catch by coverage type divided by the total catch in each area/grid cell annually.
-In other words, the proportions are the values in each catch column scaled to sum to 1.
+In other words, the proportions are the values in each catch column by area and gear scaled to sum to 1.

-Lengths and otoliths are collected at-sea and in ports and the rate of collection depends on the gear and area, which is often associated with different regional fisheries (see Figure 9 for length collections).
-The total counts of fish sampled for lengths and otoliths are presented in Figures 5 and 6 and Tables 2 and 3.
-A brief summary for the stock is in Table XX.
-The proportion of these samples in each gear type may fluctuate through time and by area (Figures 5 and 6; Tables 2 and 3).
+Lengths and otoliths are collected at-sea and in ports and the rate of collection depends on the gear and area=.
+The total counts of fish sampled for lengths and otoliths are presented in Figures 6 and 7 for lengths and Figures 8 and 9 for otoliths 6-9 and Tables 3 and 4, respectively.
+A brief summary of measured lengths and collected otoliths for the stock is in Table 5.
 The count of lengths and otoliths can be used with the catch to evaluate the sampling rate, by dividing the number of lengths or otoliths by the catch (e.g., lengths/mt) (Figures 7 and 8, respectively).
 This rate can be used to evaluate if the absolute number of biological samples has changed in line with the rate of sampling.
 For example, the number of lengths collected could be decreasing over time, but if the catch is also decreasing the rate may be stable.
 In Figure 10 the proportion of catch observed using EM (EM mt/total catch mt) is plotted alongside the sampling rate of lengths (lengths/mt), which cannot be collected with only EM.

 Tables